A credit union is a financial co-operative formed for the promotion of thrift among its members by:

 The Commission on Credit Unions ( "the Commission") made a number of recommendations regarding the strengthening of the regulatory framework for credit unions including more effective governance and regulatory requirements.
 Many of these recommendations have been reflected in the Credit Union and Co-operation with Overseas Regulators Act 2012 ("the 2012 Act").

-The Commission also made recommendations in relation to the application of Fitness and Probity regime for credit unions came into effect on 1 August 2013.
-The regime is being introduced on a phased basis and will be fully implemented by 1 August 2016.
-Additional fitness and probity requirements for credit unions that are also authorised as retail intermediaries come into effect on 1 August 2015.
-Details on the Fitness and Probity regime for credit unions, including those that are also authorised as retail intermediaries, are provided in the Fitness and Probity – Credit Unions section of the website.
+The Commission also made recommendations in relation to the application of Fitness and Probity to credit unions.
+The Fitness and Probity regime for credit unions is being introduced on a phased basis and will be fully implemented by 1 August 2016.
+Details on the Fitness and Probity regime for credit unions, including those that are also authorised as retail intermediaries,are provided in the Fitness and Probity – Credit Unions section of the website.

 In order to assist credit unions with the implementation of the new strengthened regulatory framework the Central Bank has developed a Credit Union Handbook.
 Further details on the Credit Union Handbook are provided in the Credit Union Handbook section of the web-site.

 The Central Bank is committed to having clear, open and transparent engagement with stakeholders in fulfilling its financial regulation and supervisory objectives.